ricardoquesada/ricardoquesada.github.io/content/posts/embroidering-gun-fight-tshirt.md

 ### The good, the bad and the ugly

+- Good: Doing a multi-tshirt design.
-- Good: I like how the big pixels look using "contour fill".
+- Good: How the big pixels look using "contour fill".
 - Good: Single-color embroidery looks good.
 I'll try keep doing it.
 - Neutral: I forgot to put the topping.
 - Neutral: First time using 75/11 needles.